jpjust/cityzones-application-server/README.md

 Install the dependencies.

-`python3 -m pip install Flask python-dotenv`
+`python3 -m pip install flask flask-sqlalchemy flask-mysqldb python-dotenv`

 Copy `.env.example` file and set the configuration for your server.